 A webform, or email subscription from, is the place where people sign up to your contact list.
 The standard webform usually collects their name and email address.

 However, you can add more form fields and use your it to collect valuable information about your contacts that will help you send relevant communication (e.g. shopping preference, date of birth).

 Go to the Forms and surveys category in the menu, and click the Create form button.
 Here you can edit one of the pre-designed webform templates and choose a type of webform.

-In the menu on the right hand side you’ll see a feature called COLOR MAGIC.
+In the menu on the left hand side you’ll see a feature called COLOR MAGIC.
 Use COLOR MAGIC to customize the colors of your form so that it matches your website.

 Here’s what to do if you have social media profiles: